Winter Horse Care Guide: How to Keep Your Horse Warm, Healthy and Comfortable

 Keeping Your Horse Comfortable in Winter

-A Dry, Warm Shelter
+Provide a Dry, Warm Shelter

 Whether your horse is stabled or turned out, warmth starts with shelter.
 Make sure their stable or paddock shelter is dry, well-ventilated, and topped with a thick layer of straw or shavings.